psvantares/telegram_login/README.md

     }
 ```
 ## Compatibility
-Telegram Intro is written in Swift 4 and requires iOS 10.0 or later.
+Telegram Login is written in Swift 4 and requires iOS 10.0 or later.

 ## License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/dworkinnbarimen/telegram_intro/blob/master/LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/dworkinnbarimen/telegram_login/blob/master/LICENSE) file for details